yofabronecoforo/C6EGHV/README.md

 - said project is NOT present, or
 - said project IS present, but it is disabled

-Any such errors can be safely ignored.
+Any such errors can likely be safely ignored.

 # Compatibility
 ## SP / MP